raspberrypilearning/physical-computing/en/step_10.md

     In GPIO Zero, you create an object for each component used.
 Each component interface must be imported from the `gpiozero` module, and an instance created on the GPIO pin number to which it is connected.

-+ Save and run the code by pressing `Ctrl + S` and `F5`.
++ Save and run the code.

-+ This will bring the original Python window into focus and will be constantly printing `False`.
++ In the shell it will be constantly printing `False`.
 When you press the button this will switch to `True`, and when you let go it will return to `False`.

     `button.is_pressed` is a property of the `button` object, which provides the state of the button (pressed or not) at any given time.